 This category comprises interest rate caps.
 All caps at 31 December 2012 are in qualifying hedge relationships.
 These cash flow hedges are used to hedge against fluctuations in future cash flows from interest rate movements on variable rate customer deposits.
-On initial purchase the derivative is valued at fair value and then the effective portion of the change in the fair value of the hedging instrument is recognised in equity (cash flow hedging reserve) until the gain or loss on the hedged item is realised, when it is amortised; the ineffective portion of the hedging instrument is recognised in the statement of comprehensive income immediately.
-Fair values are based on quoted market prices in active markets and where these are not available, using valuation techniques such as discounted cashflow models (See also 1.7).
+On initial purchase the derivative is valued at fair value and then the effective portion of the change in the fair value of the hedging instrument is recognised in equity (cash flow hedging reserve) until the gain or loss on the hedged item is realised, when it is amortised; the ineffective portion of the hedging instrument is recognised in quoted market prices in active markets and where these are not available, using valuation techniques such as discounted cashflow models.
+(See also 1.7).